zapier/visual-builder/docs/_publish/launch-process/public-integration.md

 ### **Exit Beta early by embedding your integration**

-When activity from your integration is detected through one of the Zapier [embed tools](https://platform.zapier.com/embed/embed-benefits), you’ll exit Beta the next business day and unlock your [Partner Program benefits](https://zapier.com/developer-platform/partner-program).
+When one signup for Zapier is detected from your implementation of a [Zapier embed tool](https://platform.zapier.com/embed/embed-benefits), you’ll exit Beta the next business day and unlock Partner Program benefits.
 The simplest option is to feature your Zap templates in a launch announcement.
 Additionally, you can present a dynamic gallery of the 6,000+ applications that are now compatible with your app for creating workflows.

 ## **6. Public phase**

 After 90 days in public beta, your integration will become public:

-- Your app version status will be updated to public, and the beta tag will be removed.
+- Your app status will be updated to public, and the beta tag will be removed.
 - You’re added to our [Partner Program](https://zapier.com/developer-platform/partner-program), where you can earn marketing and support benefits.

 Learn more about [maintaining your Zapier integration](https://platform.zapier.com/manage/user-feedback).